Joseph Coles Kirby

 Joseph Coles Kirby (10 June 1837 – 1 August 1924) was an English flour miller who migrated to Sydney, Australia in 1854.
-In 1864, Kirby was ordained in the Congregational Churches and then ministered to rural and city congregations in Queensland and South Australia and supported or led many causes for social reform such as the temperance movement, women's suffrage and raising the age of consent to 16 in Australia.
+In 1864, Kirby was ordained in the Congregational Churches and then ministered to rural and city congregations in Queensland and South Australia and supported or led many causes for social reform such as the temperance movement, women's suffrage and "social purity", raising the age of consent to 16 in Australia.

 Early life

-Kirby was born on 10 June 1837 at Castle Mills, Buckingham, Buckinghamshire, England to John and Mary (née Coles) Kirby.
+Kirby was born on 10 June 1837 at Castle Mills, Buckingham, England to John and Mary (née Coles) Kirby.
 Educated at Sibford School, a Quaker boarding school in Oxfordshire, the young Kirby inherited his mothers concern for social reform which would shape his later life.
 At 13 he entered his father's flour-milling business but always loved reading and had a passion for self-improvement.

 Migration to Sydney

-The family migrated to Sydney in 1954 when his father's business went bankrupt but the 17-year-old Kirby was able to find work at another flour-mill in Sydney.
-It was in Sydney that he joined the Pitt Street Congregational Church where the members at that time included David Jones (founder of David Jones Limited), John Fairfax and Rev. John West.
+The family migrated to Sydney in 1854 when his father's business went bankrupt but the 17-year-old Kirby was able to find work at another flour-mill in Sydney.
+It was in Sydney that he joined the Pitt Street Congregational Church where the members at that time included David Jones, John Fairfax and Rev. John West.
 Here Kirby criticised the dominant social groups in New South Wales and advocated total abstinence.

 Ministry

 Early Ministry in Queensland

 Kirby received his ministerial training from Rev. B. Quaife and was called as assistant minister at Ipswich, Queensland in 1863.
 In 1864 he was ordained and became a Congregational Minister at Dalby in Queensland.
 It was here in Dalby that he married Margaretta Hall.

+While in Queensland he became aware of the policy of large property owners replacing "white" labourers with "kanakas" imported from New Britain and New Ireland, who were prepared to work for lower wages.
+As a result of church activism, a compromise was reached where hiring of "kanakas" was restricted to sugar farmers.

+He came to the conclusion, enumerated late in life, of the value of the White Australia policy in avoiding racial conflict.

 Ministry in New South Wales

-From 1871 to 1877, Kirby was the pastor of the Congregational Church in Woollahra, New South Wales.
+From 1871 to 1877, Kirby was the pastor of the Congregational Church in Woollahra, Sydney.
 During this time he was active within the community, supporting the Public Schools League's campaign for free, compulsory secular education and campaigning for the temperance movement.
 Kirby took over the church extension work of the Congregational Union of New South Wales in 1877 and was chairman of the Union in for two years in 1879-80.
 As chairman he attacked academicism in the ministry and advocated stronger central initiative in home missions and acceptance of land from the government to build new churches.